chr-fritz/docker-completion.zshplugin/README.md

 # Docker Completion for macOS

-This is a ZSH plugin all [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)-compatible frameworks to easily load the completions for docker and docker-compose directly from the Docker for Mac app.
+This is a ZSH plugin for all [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh)-compatible frameworks to easily load the completions for docker and docker-compose directly from the Docker for Mac app.

 ## Installing